digitalservicebund/ris-norms/frontend/README.md

 ### Unit tests

-We cover all code outside of `views/` with unit tests (views are too complex for unit testing and are covered in E2E tests).
+We cover all code outside of `views/` with unit tests (views are too complex for unit testing and are covered in E2E tests instead).
 We use [Vitest](https://vitest.dev/) and [Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/).

 To run unit tests once: